 The Problems with Custom, One-Time Engineered Cloud Data Centers

-In the absence of such standards, service providers are at risk of continuing to follow traditional OEM vendors down disparate paths of ad-hock, one-time engineered investments, which will, in total, cost significantly more than a coordinated approach.
+In the absence of movement towards open supply chain standards, service providers are at risk of continuing to follow traditional OEM vendors down disparate paths of ad-hock, one-time engineered investments costing significantly more over time than an open and coordinated approach.

 Data center projects fail due to:

-- Hardware-Lock-Ins - by proprietary OEM vendors means at a time of an HDD SSD or NVMe upgrade you are locked in and have nowhere else to go.
+Hardware-Lock-Ins - by proprietary OEM vendors meaning at a time of an HDD SSD or NVMe upgrade you are locked in and have nowhere else to go.
 This can be a problem if a contractual problem has occured, and the vendor is wanting to put pressure on you.

-- Software-Lock-Ins - by proprietary OEM vendors means that its impossible to repurpose the appliance be it a server or switch (and all associated sub-components/interface modules).
+Software-Lock-Ins - by proprietary OEM vendors means that it's impossible to repurpose the appliance be it an expensive server or switch (and all associated sub-components/interface modules).

-- Non-interoperability - once infrastructure sub-systems are locked down by OEM vendors they become non-interoperable by design.
+Non-interoperability - once infrastructure sub-systems are locked down by OEM vendors, they become non-interoperable by design.
 Perhaps even a version upgrade across the rest of your network fabric might become a problem.

-- Complexity - data center projects are inherently complex and proprietary lock-ins unnecessarily add to the complexity.
-Even when all sub-systems are made to function, the one-time engineering of the whole solution may mean that it is never actually optimized.
-Retaining appropriately trained and skilled staff needed for optimization and operation of the various 3rd party sub-systems throughout the system whole's lifecycle is also very difficult to do.
+Complexity - data center projects are already inherently complex.
+Proprietary lock-ins add a completely unnecessary layer to this complexity.
+Even when all sub-systems are operational, the one-time engineering of the whole solution may mean that it is never actually optimized.
+Retaining appropriately trained and skilled staff needed for optimization and operation of the various 3rd party sub-systems across the entire life-cycle is also very difficult to do.